MyNameIsFu/scikit-plot/docs/apidocs.rst

 Factory API Reference
 =====================

-This document contains the plotting methods that are embedded into scikit-learn objects by the factory functions :func:`~scikitplot.clustering_factory`  and :func:`~scikitplot.classifier_factory`.
+This document contains the plotting methods that are embedded into scikit-learn objects by the factory functions :func:`~imiplot.clustering_factory`  and :func:`~imiplot.classifier_factory`.

 .. admonition:: Important Note